IFB-ElixirFr/sandboxbioscenarios/linux_basics_session05/steps/step05.md

 ## Calculating nucleotide composition statistics with seqkit

+Using the `seqkit stats` command in the previous step shows the overall statistics for the entire genome.
+Is it possible to obtain statistics for each chromosome, given that the sacCer file contains all their sequences one after the other?

 The `seqkit fx2tab` command converts a FASTA or FASTQ file (either compress of uncompressed) into a tabulated format (*i.e* multi-column format).
 By default, the first column contains the sequence identifier (*i.e.* the FASTA header), while the second holds the sequence itself.